pineapplefart/ssb_s5/Main Assesment/PSEUDOCODEalternative.md

 -Set a list of potential parameters to default values.
 Global parameters are broken down into parameters specific to each serial dilution step.
 Global parameters are given a default value.

--LOAD the JMP table as DESIGN_CSV.
+-Load the JMP table as DESIGN_CSV.

 -Define a code-maker function which takes two arguments: a dictionary of parameters; and an experiment number: